PennShenLab/AD-SIMLR/README.md

 | ![Image 3](results/simMat_SC_diff.png) | ![Image 4](results/simMat_SIMLR_diff.png) |
 | *Spectral Clustering  + Graph Diffusion* | *SIMLR  + Graph Diffusion* |

 Below are the 2-D cluster visualizations for each of the five methods.
 The 2-D embeddings were obtained using t-SNE.
+Due to the stochastic nature of t-SNE, the 2-D visualizations may be different.
 We observed that SIMLR with graph diffusion resulted in the most well-separated visualization for the clusters.

 | ![Image 1](results/tsne_kmeans.png) | ![Image 2](results/tsne_SC.png) |
 |:---:|:---:|